windows10isgood/my-joke-virus/About.md

 When the file type is rar. it has source code
 __________________________

-How Do You Make Joke Viruses?👾
+How Do You Make Joke Viruses?👾💻🤔

 Install Bat to Exe.
 And open it if it done.